-If you are experiencing homelessness, please call 03 9326 6066 and a call back from an ASRC caseworker for you will be organised for you.
+If you are experiencing or at risk of homelessness, please call 03 9326 6066 between 10am and 5pm (Monday to Friday) and a call back from an ASRC caseworker will be organised for you.

-Please call 03 9326 6066 and a call back from an ASRC caseworker for you will be organised for you.
+If you have a baby, we may be able to support you with nappies.
+Please email email@example.com or call 03 9326 6066 between 10am and 5pm (Monday to Friday) and a call back from an ASRC caseworker will be organised for you.

 The ASRC Human Rights Law Program can offer free legal advice and assistance to people seeking asylum who cannot afford a private lawyer and have no access to government-funded legal advice.

-The ASRC legal team is currently not at our Footscray Centre.
-Please do not arrive at the Centre to see a lawyer at this time.
-If you are an existing client of the legal service you can call us on 9274 9889 between 10.30-3.30pm Tuesday / Thursday / Friday.
+The ASRC legal team is currently not at our Footscray centre.
+Please do not arrive at the centre to see a lawyer at this time.
+If you are an existing client of the legal service you can call us on 03 9274 9889 between 10.30am – 3.30pm Tuesday / Thursday / Friday.

-You may be able to access a caseworker at the ASRC who can advocate for your welfare and refer you to internal and external services in the community.
-The ASRC also offers counselling and mental health support for people experiencing grief, trauma and loss.
+If you are new to the ASRC or are a current member you may be able to access a caseworker at the ASRC who can provide you with information, provide you with support and advocate for your welfare and refer you to other ASRC services and external services in the community.

-The ASVET program is open at the ASRC’s Footscray Centre for course advice, information and referrals.
-To make an appointment (you can have your appointment by phone or in person at the Footscray Centre), please call 9274 9807 or 9274 9834 between 10am and 5pm Monday – Friday.
+The ASVET program is closed for physical appointments but is still providing phone-based course advice, information and referrals.
+To make an appointment (your appointment will be by phone), please call 03 9274 9807 or 03 9274 9834 between 10am and 5pm (Monday – Friday).

-Find out more information and advice about coronavirus (COVID-19) – symptoms, travel and what to do to reduce risk of infection here
+Find out more information and advice about coronavirus (COVID-19) – symptoms, travel and what to do to reduce risk of infection visit: dhhs.vic.gov/coronavirus